hoangduytran/blender-manual/manual/sculpt_paint/weight_paint/introduction.rst

 Starting to paint on a mesh automatically adds weights to the active vertex group (a new vertex group is created if needed).

+Vertex Groups can be managed in the pallette pop-over in the middle of the header.

 The Weighting Color Code
 ========================